Written by Paul J Bucknell on May, 01, 2021

 Once the light of life is snuffed out, it never returns, even in part.
 He does not say, as other psalmists, that we should not envy the wicked and wealthy but instead shouts, “You don’t want what they have!”
 The sudden and surprising conclusion marks out their dark end.

-In verse 20, the psalmist again uses the term “pomp,” which reminds us of the vastly extended bubble, not just arising in one or two nations but all around the world.
+In verse 20, the psalmist again uses the term “pomp,” reminding us of the vastly extended bubble arising in one or two nations and worldwide.
 It has not yet popped, and so the arrogant are proud, believing in their way to “improve” the world.
 They don’t genuinely care for the people, though their espoused philosophies suggest so.
 Whether they follow Mao, Stalin, Hitler, or Pol Pot, Green Age, etc., their earthly schemes fall far short, literally killing millions of people in various countries of the world.

 The wicked take nothing with them and face God without a Redeemer.
 Paul, though wrongly imprisoned, wonderfully announces the psalmist’s hope.